claucoals/particle-swarm-optimization-project/README.md

 ---

 ### License
-This project is for educational purposes (course project, University of Milano-Bicocca).
+This project is for educational purposes (course project, University of Pavia, University of Milan "La Statale" and University of Milano-Bicocca).